This is an article relating to the State of Oportia. Click here for more information.

 The cornerstone of this approach was the Economic Stability and Abundance Act, 1743, which went beyond maintaining progressive taxation on Alexandrium mining to establish a framework for widespread economic participation.
 The Act created the Oportian Sovereign Wealth Fund, which directs 25% of all Alexandrium taxation revenue into a publicly-owned investment vehicle.
 Unlike traditional sovereign wealth funds focused solely on long-term returns, the Oportian model includes a universal dividend program distributing quarterly payments to all citizens, effectively creating a partial basic income derived from the nation's natural resource wealth.

-The administration has implemented a comprehensive anti-monopoly framework through the Market Access and Competition Act, 1743.
+The administration implemented a comprehensive anti-monopoly framework through the Market Access and Competition Act, 1743.
 This legislation strengthened the Department of Justice's power to break up market concentrations, with particular focus on digital platforms, telecommunications, and essential services.
-Rather than simply regulating large corporations, the Act aims to actively foster competitive markets with multiple participants, creating what Economy Secretary Marie-Thérèse Bouchard described as "an ecosystem of opportunity rather than a landscape of giants."
+Rather than simply regulating large corporations, the Act aimed to actively foster competitive markets with multiple participants, creating what Economy Secretary Marie-Thérèse Bouchard described as "an ecosystem of opportunity rather than a landscape of giants."

 Housing affordability has been addressed through the Housing Abundance Initiative, which combines land-use reform with public investment.
 The initiative removed restrictive zoning regulations in major urban centers, eliminated minimum parking requirements, and streamlined permitting processes for new construction.
 These supply-side reforms were paired with the creation of the Community Land Trust Fund, which acquires land in high-demand areas and leases it for affordable housing development while retaining public ownership of the underlying land to prevent speculative price increases.